DE1: Daily Trend Equities

 The Weekly Trend

-The Weekly Trend Program uses the same rules as the Daily Trend Program but has 2 or 4 trades per week based on Friday’s closing prices.
-Trades are generally held for 4 weeks.
-The positions are long-only.
+The Weekly Trend Program uses the same rules as the Daily Trend Program but has 2 or 4 trades per week based on Friday's closing prices.
+Trades are generally held for four weeks.
+The positions are long only.

 Weekly Income Focus

-This program is long the 10 best performing DOW stocks, which also tend to be the stocks making the biggest moves.
+This program is long the ten best-performing DOW stocks, which also tend to be the stocks making the biggest moves.

-When volatility gets to an extreme, as measured by SPY options volatility, the program sells one-half of all positions and sells short the 10 worst-performing Dow stocks.
+When volatility gets to an extreme, as measured by SPY options volatility, the program sells one-half of all positions and sells short the ten worst-performing Dow stocks.

 It resets the full position size when volatility returns to normal.

 Rather than selling short, investors can hedge the portfolio by buying the triple-leveraged Dow ETF (SDOW) when the system triggers that signal.

 On January 2, 2023, we introduced a new “Sector Rotation 2” program.
 While we use the classic approach of looking at past returns over the last few months, we rank those returns and select the best 3.
 Previously we had used a larger set of sector ETFs; we have now reduced that set to 10 Sector SPDRs: XLY, XLF, XLB, XLP, XLV, XLU, XLT, XLK, XLE, and IYR.

 This is our own version using these 10 SPDR sector ETFs, ranking the returns, then choosing the best performers.
 We count on persistence to generate steady returns.
 The results are a significant improvement over the original version and can be traded with a small investment.
 We recommend starting with $30,000 and scaling up.
 Smaller amounts may be affected by transaction fees.